Use the links below to quickly navigate to the information you are looking for:

 We ask that you read this privacy notice carefully as it contains important information on who we are, how and why we collect, store, use and share personal data, your rights in relation to your personal data and on how to contact us and supervisory authorities in the event that you have a query or complaint.

 The University of Warwick (“UoW”) is committed to protecting the privacy and security of personal data.
-The purpose of this notice is to promote transparency in the use of personal data, and to outline how UoW collects and uses personal data during and after your working or visiting relationship with us, in accordance with the General Data Protection Regulation 2016 (“GDPR”) and the Data Protection Act 2018 (“DPA 2018”).
+The purpose of this notice is to promote transparency in the use of personal data, and to outline how UoW collects and uses personal data during and after your working or visiting relationship with us, in accordance with the Date Protection Act 2018 and UK GDPR.

 The purpose of this notice is to explain how the University of Warwick (“UoW”) will collect and use (process) your personal data, what rights you have in relation to that data and to provide transparency about the data collected about you.

-The UoW is the data controller under the GDPR and DPA 2018 and we will process your personal data in accordance with the GDPR and DPA 2018 at all times.
+The UoW is the data controller under the Data Protection Act 2018 and UK GDPR and we will process your personal data in accordance with the Data Protection Act 2018 and UK GDPR at all times.
 You, as a ‘data subject’, therefore have specific rights to the data that we hold, collect and process.

 Throughout this notice, “University”, “we”, “our”, and “us” refer to the University of Warwick; “you” and “your” refer to students, job applicants, employees, (current and former), workers (including agency), apprentices, interns, work experience and volunteers, contractors, honorary/ visiting associates.